Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data

-In this section, we answer question Q1) by developing a method to synthesize near-optimal safe controllers directly from noisy data.
-We exploit behavioral theory \cite{willems1997introduction} to compute approximate system responses and we cast a safe version of the BIOP that we have introduced for unconstrained systems in \cite{furieri2021behavioral}.

-First, we briefly recall \emph{Willems' Fundamental Lemma} and useful results from behavioral linear system theory.
-Second, we show how to compute the optimal safe controller $\mathbf{K}^\star$ in a data-driven way when the data are not corrupted by noise.
-Last, we establish an optimization problem based on the BIOP that tightly approximates the optimal and safe control policy in the presence of noisy data.
-We conclude the section by offering novel insights on its properties and its numerical implementation.
-Hence, we significantly generalize the theoretical validity and the applicability of previous results on combining system identification and robust control for state-feedback systems \cite{dean2019safely}.
+We answer question Q1) by developing a method to synthesize near-optimal safe controllers from noisy data.
+The main result of this section is an optimization problem based on the IOP that tightly approximates the optimal and safe control policy, despite the fact that the noise-corrupted data only yield approximate estimates of the system impulse and free response.
+We conclude by offering novel insights on its properties and its numerical implementation based on convex optimization.